nhsconnect/ITK-DocumentReference/Generation/Profile.DocumentReference/Extension-COFE-Informant-1.md

-An extension to detail the informant.
+An extension to detail the informant; a person who informed the document's author about information contained in the document.